NS 403/LAW 599 - The ᐘᐦᑯᐦᑐᐏᐣ wahkohtowin Project Intensive: ᒥᔪ ᐑᒉᐦᑐᐏᐣ miyo-wîcêhtowin Principles and Practice

 The Cree concept of wahkohtowin (roughly: our inter-relatedness and interdependence) has been a central tenet of Cree law, philosophy, spirituality and politics for centuries.
 In this unique summer intensive course, guided by professors, elders, and knowledge-keepers within a community setting, students will actively engage with Indigenous – particularly Cree – legal and governance concepts from a land-based perspective.
-The course includes an on-the-land camp that will take place over three days in Aseniwuche Winewak territory and will be structured around a central pedagogy of the traditional tanning of a moose hide.
+The course includes an on-the-land camp that will take place over four days in Aseniwuche Winewak territory and will be structured around a central pedagogy of the traditional tanning of a moose hide.

 Students interested in this course must submit a separate application (see sidebar for application details).